Budapest Self Guided

 After our Free Walking Tour and day trip to the Széchenyi Thermal Bath, we had two more days in Budapest and decided to map out a few interesting sites, spoil ourselves with good food, and prepare for our next move, our Christmas stay in Denmark.

-Our luck was turning in regard to the weather.
-We ended up with two brilliant days which also was the wrap-up after close to two months of travel around Europe.
+Our luck was turning with the weather.
+We ended up with two brilliant days, the wrap-up after nearly two months of travel around Europe.

 Day 1

-The day started with a quick planning session where we added the spots we wanted to see on the maps.me app.
-We stopped by Spinoza, a restaurant recommended to us by Emma and Simon.
+The day started with a quick planning session, during which we added the spots we wanted to see on the Maps.me app.
+We then stopped by Spinoza, a restaurant recommended by Emma and Simon.

-We made reservations for 7:30 and happily noted it was very close to our studio apartment.
-We proceeded to check out the Drum Café, also just around the corner, and decided we would have lunch there the following day.
+We made reservations for 7:30 and happily noted that it was close to our studio apartment.
+We checked out the Drum Café, also just around the corner, and decided to have lunch there the following day.

-We continued on to the Elisabeth Bridge, and the area reminded us somewhat of Paris with a cozy café on the corner of the bridge.
+We continued to the Elisabeth Bridge, and the area reminded us somewhat of Paris, with a cozy café on the corner of the bridge.

-Although the exhibition looked interesting the amazing weather won us over and we decided to spend the day outside and enjoy the warmth and sunshine.
+Although the exhibition looked interesting, the amazing weather won us over, and we decided to spend the day outside, enjoying the warmth and sunshine.

 Amazing Views From the Castle Walls